You are here

 Physicians can educate themselves about the law's coverage provisions and direct patients to Navigators and other consumer assistance resources.
 The Local Help search tool is a directory of trained community Navigators and assisters who can provide impartial information to patients about finding the right coverage.

 There are resources that you can provide to your patients to educate them about how insurance works.
-The Center for Health Guidance has compiled a Consumer Guide with resources for patients to help explain how the law affects them.
+The Kaiser Family Foundation’s Frequently Asked Questions on Health Insurance Marketplace and the ACA document provides information on a variety of topics.

 Only if the service occurs in the first month that the enrollee enters the 3-month grace period before coverage is terminated.
 During months two and three of the grace period, insurers may pend claims for services provided during that period; if the patient's coverage is terminated, the insurer is not obligated to pay claims for services provided during the final 2 months of the grace period.
 The federal regulations state that insurers are required to notify providers that the patient has entered the grace period and that claims may go unpaid for services provided during final 60 days.